Last Updated on February 20, 2023

 How do betta fish see color?

-The longer the light wavelength is, the faster it is to get absorbed by the betta.
+The longer the light wavelength is, the faster it is absorbed by the betta.

-For example, they can absorb the color red quicker while blue and green aren’t as easy.
+For example, they can absorb red more quicker, while blue and green are more challenging.

-Bettas retina has cones than rods.
-To put it simply, having more cones the better it is for them to focus on objects and see different shades of colors.
+Bettas retina has more cones than rods.
+Simply put, the more cones they have, the better they focus on objects and see different shades of colors.

-But, some betta may not see colors well.
-For instance, a betta may see blue and green, but not red.
+But this will still vary on the betta fish.
+For instance, some betta may see blue and green but not red.

-Keep in mind that their color perception is not as good as ours, after all, they live underwater and the situations in their environment are different.
+After all, they live underwater, and the situations in their environment are different.

 Do betta fish change color?

-Now that we know that bettas can see colors, can they also change their colors?
+Now that we know that bettas can see colors, do they also change colors?

-Stress – A stressed betta can go through a condition called “stress stripes” where stripes are visible from their gills to their tail.
-It can either be a combination of colors such as red, black, or white.
+These stripes are visible from the gills to the tail and can be a combination of colors such as red, black, or white.

 Related: Do Betta Fish Change Color?